Hartvi/ChipChallengers/README.md

 - `+` Add option to change units in HUD

 ### Done
+- `+` make resetting to default location a function and implement in CommonChip as well
+- `+` LoadPanel - make the scrolling not disappear the items wtffffff
+- `++` implement token passing to register `esc` presses in load menus, so it closes them and doesn't go to the main menu
+- `+` when loading a new map, place the model at the default location
+- `+` remove position from HUD
+- `+` when loading a new model, place the camera close to the model
 - `+++` add OBJ map loading
   - **menu**
   - assimp library